Tessi-Tms/TmsRestBundle/Resources/doc/howto.md

     {
         $view = $this->view(
             $this
-                ->get('tms.rest.formatter.hypermedia') // hypermedia serfice
-                ->buildDoctrineCollectionHypermediaFormatter(
+                // Hypermedia factory.
+                ->get('tms_rest.formatter.factory')
+                // To build a collection formatter, the current route
+                // and format are required. orm_collection is the type
+                // of the collection (orm_collection or mondodb_collection for instance)
+                ->create(
+                    'orm_collection',
                     $this->getRequest()->get('_route'),
                     $this->getRequest()->getRequestFormat()
                 )
-                // To build a collection formatter, the CURRENT ROUTE
+                // The object manager and the object namespace
-                // and FORMAT are REQUIRED
+                // are required to set the object manager.
                 ->setObjectManager(
                     $this->get('doctrine.orm.entity_manager'),
                     'Foo\Entity\Offer' // Offer object class
                 )
-                // The object manager (odm OR orm) and the object namespace
+                // The criteria of the query.
-                // are required to set the object manager ->setCriteria(array(
+                ->setCriteria(array(
                     'name'      => $name,
                     'reference' => $reference,
                     'status'    => $status
                 ))
+                // The pagination: criteria, limit, offset, sort and page
+                // are optionnal parameters : if not given they are
+                // guessed by the default configuration.
                 ->setLimit($limit)
                 ->setSort(array(
                     'reference' => 'desc',